Skip to content

 pm.segmentation("001") .../m2m_001/segmentation

-pm.tissue_labeling("001") .../segmentation/Labeling.nii.gz
+pm.tissue_labeling("001") .../segmentation/labeling.nii.gz

 pm.eeg_positions("001") .../m2m_001/eeg_positions